jbkunst/highcharter/README.md

 Highcharter has a dependency on Highcharts, a commercial JavaScript charting library.
 Highcharts offers both a commercial license as well as a free non-commercial license.
 Please review the licensing options and terms before using this software, as the `highcharter` license neither provides nor implies a license for Highcharts.

 Highcharts (https://highcharts.com) is a Highsoft product which is not free for commercial and Governmental use.

-## Discount for highcharter users

-Highsoft provide a discount to the highcharter users.
-It is a 50% discount on our Single Developer license.
-More details in https://newsletter.highcharts.com/foss/.